 Subject to the next paragraph of this policy, this license exists only for as long as you choose to continue to include such Content on the Archive and will terminate within a reasonable time after you remove or the OTW removes such Content from the Archive.
 We will always strive to make your Content unavailable to users as soon as possible should you choose to remove it.
 Though removed Content will not be publicly available, for legal and disaster recovery purposes we may retain backup copies for longer periods.

 You may provide Content to a part of the Archive that you do not completely control.
 For example, you may decide to participate in a challenge run by another user.
-Or you may provide Content to a part of the Archive where your Content can be deleted by other users, for example a comments page.
-Where this is the case, by submitting Content to those parts of the site, you agree to the rules for removing and retaining such Content on those parts of the site.
+Or you may provide Content to a part of the Archive where your Content can be deleted by other users, for example a Comments page.
+Where this is the case, by submitting Content to those parts of the Service, you agree to the rules for removing and retaining such Content on those parts of the Service.

 You acknowledge and agree that the OTW may preserve Content and may disclose Content if required to do so by law or in the good faith belief that such preservation or disclosure is reasonably necessary to: comply with legal process; enforce the ToS; respond to claims that any Content violates the rights of third parties; or protect the rights, property, or personal safety of the OTW services' users and the public.

+H. Data and Content Processing

+AO3 and the OTW exist to host Content by creative people like you.
+In order to host or share your works, as well as comments, Kudos and whatever you put into your User Profile, we have to process certain data and information including personally identifying information that we collect from Users, and that each User inputs.
+In order to operate the site, host OTW and user Content, and prevent technical issues and breaches, we need to process (e.g. collect, store, retrieve, disseminate, make available, and delete) certain data and information including personally identifying information, also known as "Personal Data".
+Personal Data includes your username, your email address, your IP information and any personally identifying information you enter on the Archive, including information that you put into your profile, a work's notes or tags, into the body of a work or other Content itself.

+By using the site, you consent to our collection, processing, retention and display of your Content as set forth and explained in these Terms of Use so we can operate, manage, display and share the creativity on AO3; if we believe that using, retaining and/or sharing that information is necessary to preserve the integrity of the Archive and the Content that we host; for legitimate legal and/or accounting audit purposes; when we have a good faith belief it is required by law, such as pursuant to a subpoena or other legal process; or when we have a good faith belief that doing so will help prevent imminent harm to someone.

 II.
 Archive Age Policy

-This Age Policy covers the Archive's treatment of users under the age of thirteen (13).
+This Age Policy covers the Archive's treatment of users (a) who are residents or citizens of the European Union and of the age where consent of a parent or legal guardian is required for the processing of personal data of children including email addresses and IP addresses, as well as certain uses of cookies; and (b) who are under the age of thirteen (13) and residents or citizens of any other country.